 Study results were based on intermediary early-year assessments of children and their primary caregivers; however, the longer-term consequences of E-SEE Steps remain unclear.
 At later stages of development, children may benefit from parental learnings, reductions in caregiver depression scores and uptakes in community services associated with E-SEE Steps.
 On the other hand, those child decrements reported may persist into the future, and in the longer-term, exceed those temporary gains in HRQoL observed in adults during the trial.
 Stakeholders are interested in the long-term returns to investment and the overall cost-effectiveness of public health prevention from early-year services.
 To better inform decision making, programme evaluations would benefit from: 1) long-term follow-up to better assess final child outcomes; 2) generalisable health-related measures that are valid, appropriate, reliable and responsive across different stages of development in young paediatric populations; and 3) the application of life course modelling to best extrapolate study findings [42–44].
 Pragmatic observational study designs can help provide longer-term follow-up, larger-scale studies can consider broader operational and contextual factors that may underpin cost-effectiveness, and causal inference methods can provide meaningful estimates of treatment effect in the absence of randomised allocations [41,45,46].
 Studies that assess longer-term consumption, mortality and HRQoL consequences can benefit from new developments in life-course modelling (e.g. LifeSim) which can extrapolate to ultimate life-time economic, social and health outcomes [44].
 Applications of distributional cost-effectiveness and cross‐sectoral frameworks can extend evaluations to consider information about the fairness in the distribution of who gains and who loses from early-year programmes, alternative uses of limited public resources, and best account for the costs and effects that fall on non-health sectors and alternative decision makers [47,48] .

-Programmes such as E-SEE Steps with conflicting impacts on adult and child outcomes pose difficult questions for decision making.
+Programmes such as E-SEE Steps with potentially conflicting impacts on adult and child outcomes pose difficult questions for decision making.
 To what extent should decrements in outcomes for some (e.g. children) be tolerated for benefits to others (e.g. caregivers, siblings, etc.)?
 Are child-centred interventions ineffective at improving child-outcomes fit for purpose?
 The E-SEE Steps programme could be considered an effective screening tool for identifying and helping primary caregivers in need of support.
 Whether the gains in parental HRQoL achieved from doing this constitute a cost-effective allocation of resources is a matter of the perspective, willingness to pay and overarching objectives of decision makers [49].

 Conclusions